mesoform/postgres-replication/README.md

       - POSTGRES_DB=testdb                                      # database name
       - PGPORT=5432                                             # master database port; defaults to 5432 if not set

-To run backups and WAL archiving to GCS (Google Cloud Storage) set the following variables (backups will be taken on a MASTER or standalone instance):
+To run backups and WAL archiving to GCS (Google Cloud Storage) set the following variables (backups will be taken on a MASTER or STANDALONE instance):

+      - BACKUPS=true                                            # switch to implement backups; defaults to false
-      - STORAGE_BUCKET=gs://postgresql13/wal-g         # To specify the GCS bucket
+      - STORAGE_BUCKET=gs://postgresql13/wal-g                  # to specify the GCS bucket
-      - GCP_CREDENTIALS=/run/secrets/gcp_credentials   # To specify the docker secret with the service account key that has access to the GCS bucket
+      - GCP_CREDENTIALS=/run/secrets/gcp_credentials            # to specify the docker secret with the service account key that has access to the GCS bucket

 See the example in docker-compose-example.yml to create a PostgreSQL HA master/replica setup with control over backups and WAL archiving to GCS: